ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 There’s one thing that you need to do before you’re done working in ClickUp for the day to make sure that your account does not become a waking nightmare… and that is… adjust those notification settings!

-(To get into your Settings, go to the bottom left corner and click Settings.)
+(To get into your settings, go to the bottom left corner.
+Then, click Settings.)

-If there’s one tab you were to look at, I would go to Notifications and cut back your own personal notifications from ClickUp.
+If there’s one tab you were to look at, I would go to notifications and cut back your own personal notifications from ClickUp.
 You can select an entire column and start hiding things.
-You basically want to cut down on messages so you’re not receiving a bunch of emails from the system that will drive you insane.
+You basically want to cut down on messages so you’re not receiving a bunch of emails from the system that will drive you crazy.

 If you do like email, the one email I would suggest keeping on in your ClickUp account is the Daily Digest or the Daily Brief.
 This option gives you one email a day and helps you stay in the loop on your ClickUp account while you’re still building that new ClickUp habit.
 For everything else, I would suggest turning it off.